exvertus/thomasflanigan/content/posts/hosting-with-gke.md

 There are many ways to solve these, but organizations having extensive experience with these types of problems settle on certain approaches being better than others.
 In one particular case, Google came up with a packaged set of tools written in GoLang based on their own needs.
-They open-sourced the project and provided it as a free-to-use tool that can integrates with cloud APIs.
+They open-sourced the project and provided it as a free-to-use tool that integrates with cloud APIs.

 They named that tool Kubernetes.

 ##### Building an Image

-First I'll need an image to run, so I'll build it from my Dockerfile and push it up to [Google Container Registry](https://cloud.google.com/container-registry).
+In order to host my site, first I'll need an image to run, so I'll build it from my Dockerfile and push it up to [Google Container Registry](https://cloud.google.com/container-registry).
 My Dockerfile is about as simple as it gets:

 {{< highlight docker >}}